 And you’re part of the team!
 Join the work of Renewal in the Pacific Northwest.
 We have much to celebrate and anticipate . . .

 A splendid evening awaits!
-You’ll bask in the glow of friendship and fellowship, enjoy delectable small bites, make a shining Silent Auction bid, and enjoy music that sparkles by special guests, Acoustic Cadence.
+You’ll bask in the glow of friendship and fellowship, enjoy delectable small bites and make a shining Silent Auction bid.
 Inspirational stories of renewal will leave your heart warmed and decadent desserts by Diane’s Delights will dazzle your taste buds.

 We hope you’ll come, because the future, indeed, looks bright!